• Accessibility

 Experience the magic of the railroad like never before with Rail Explorers (pictured).
 Electric-assisted, pedal-powered rail bikes take you through a stunning 12-mile journey of farmlands and forests alongside the Susquehanna River.

 "Field to flask" Cooperstown Distillery crafts award-winning spirits from New York farm products.
-Take a tour and see their retail shop.
-After 5 pm, the shop transforms into a cocktail lounge serving pub food, music, and cheer.
+Take a Saturday tour of the distillery at the Railroad Avenue location and afterwards check out their retail shop at the Main Street location.
+In the evening, the shop transforms into a cocktail lounge serving pub food, music, and cheer.

 Be inspired by a performance of opera or musical theater at the Glimmerglass Festival, a summer season of world-class music.
 Food trucks and concession stands are available so you can picnic on the grounds.